Rotunda Gallery call for proposals

 We will consider applications from Ontario artists.
 Applicants from the Region of Waterloo or with a connection to the region will be given preference so we can continue to build and promote the development of visual arts in our area.

 We will not award Rotunda Gallery space to the same artists in two consecutive years.
-Our goal is to maximize the number of applicants who can showcase their work.
+Our goal is to maximize the number of artists who can showcase their work.

 Types of art